-- Dedicate a month or day specifically for awareness: Utilize a pun or a play on words with the date to make it easy to go viral.
+- Dedicate a month or day for awareness: Utilize a pun or a play on words with the date to make it easy to go viral.
 People like to share fun things.

-- Design a temporary profile picture: Many tragedies will trigger a temporary profile picture on social media, but social media fundraising campaigns can do the same.
+- Design a temporary profile picture: Many tragedies trigger a temporary profile picture on social media, but social media fundraising campaigns can do the same.
 For example, use a filter to add pet ears to your profile picture on Facebook to promote an animal adoption awareness month (with a banner at the bottom noting the hashtag of the social media fundraising campaign).